trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Join-your-company's-workspace.md

 You can also get support at any time by clicking the green chat bubble in the right corner.
 This will open a chat with Concierge where you can ask questions and receive direct support.

 # 4. Learn how to add an expense
 As an employee, you may need to document reimbursable expenses (like business travel paid for with personal funds) or non-reimbursable expenses (like a lunch paid for with a company card).
-You can create an expense automatically by SmartScanning a receipt, or you can enter them manually.
+You can create an expense automatically by SmartScanning a receipt, or you can enter it manually.

 ## SmartScan a receipt

-You can upload pictures of your receipts to Ieatta and SmartScan will automatically capture the receipt details including the merchant, date, total, and currency.
+You can upload pictures of your receipts to Expensify, and SmartScan will automatically capture the receipt details, including the merchant, date, total, and currency.

 {% include selector.html values="desktop, mobile" %}
 {% include option.html value="desktop" %}